rust-lang/this-week-in-rust/drafts/2016-05-30-this-week-in-rust.md

 ## New Crates & Project Updates

 [bindgen 0.17.0](https://github.com/crabtw/rust-bindgen), a C binding generator.
+Lots of new features and fixes, with a much cleaner generated code.
+See the [changelog](https://github.com/crabtw/rust-bindgen/blob/0.17/Changelog.md) for a complete list.

 # Crate of the Week